-(1) All executive compensation is paid by one of our wholly owned subsidiaries, Main Street Capital Partners, LLC.
+(1) All salaries and cash bonuses are paid by one of our wholly owned subsidiaries, Main Street Capital Partners, LLC.

-(2) These amounts reflect annual cash bonuses earned by the NEOs and were determined based on individual and corporate performance goals adopted by the Compensation Committee.
-All annual cash bonuses are paid by one of our wholly owned subsidiaries, Main Street Capital Partners, LLC.
+(2) These amounts reflect annual cash bonuses earned by the NEOs and were determined based on individual and corporate performance as determined by the Compensation Committee.